stormpath/stormpath-sdk-java/OktaGettingStarted.md

 $ export OKTA_API_TOKEN=[api_token_from_above]
 ```

-Start it up!
+Now, start it up...

 ``` bash
 $ mvn spring-boot:run
 ```

-Point your browser to: http://localhost:8080 and start using the example application!
+Point your browser to: http://localhost:8080 and you're ready to start using the example application!